Australian football tactics and skills: Handball

 Although the rules allowed for the handball most Australian rules leagues handball was largely a secondary skill to the kick.
 The handball has become a far more widely used skill in the contemporary game.

 Tempo football

 The term Tempo football was coined by commentators to describe the tactic of controlling the tempo of the game.
 Australian rules is a game in which teams can score very quickly and gain a psychological advantage to overwhelm their opponents.
 When a team looks like getting a run on, opposition sides sometimes play tempo football to deliberately slow down the game.
 This may include forcing a bounce (either through scrimmages or forcing the ball out of bounds, flooding or through playing possession football and timewasting).
 Once in possession, they may then speed up the game with direct or running football.
-Commentators labelled the Sydney Swans 2005 premiership team masters at tempo football and they were also widely criticized for it.
+Commentators labelled the Sydney Swans 2005 premiership team masters at tempo football, though they were also widely criticized for it, most notably by then-AFL CEO Andrew Demetriou and commentators Stephen Quartermain, Tim Lane and Robert Walls, following a match against St Kilda early that season.